Charlie73/azure-django-role/README.md

-You can use this for an alternative to Django application project of [Python Tools for Visual Stuido](http://pytools.codeplex.com/), it requires a commercial version of Visual Studio to make its Windows Azure features active, to run your Django applications as Windows Azure Cloud Services.
+You can use this for an alternative to Django application project of [Python Tools for Visual Stuido](http://pytools.codeplex.com/), it requires a commercial edition of Visual Studio to make its Windows Azure features active, to run your Django applications as Windows Azure Cloud Services.

 Prerequisites